scicloj/tutorials/interop/calling-clojure-from-R/README.md

 ## Known issues

-* While connecting to nREPL (see the comments in the code), your development environment might be missing some runtime dependencies such as [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl).
+* While connecting to nREPL, your development environment might be missing some runtime dependencies such as [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl).
 To solve that, you may add them (with the relevant version) to [project.clj](./project.clj).
 * Underscores and hyphens in names might be a bit tricky due to the Clojure compilation rules.
 If you are trying this code with different names, you should expect some errors around that until you get it right.

 ## Related projects